Riley Moore

-Riley McGowan Moore (born July 1, 1980) is an American politician serving as the U.S. representative for West Virginia's 2nd congressional district since 2025.
-A member of the Republican Party, he previously served as the 25th West Virginia State Treasurer from 2021 to 2025 and represented district 67 in the West Virginia House of Delegates from 2017 to 2019.
+Riley McGowan Moore (born July 1, 1980) is an American politician who has served as the U.S. representative for West Virginia's 2nd congressional district since 2025.
+A member of the Republican Party, he served as the 25th treasurer of West Virginia from 2021 to 2025 and as West Virginia's state delegate for its 67th district from 2017 to 2019.

 Early life and career

 Moore earned an apprenticeship certificate in welding from the C. S. Monroe Technology Center, a bachelor's degree in government from George Mason University, and a master's degree in strategic security studies from the National Defense University.
 He also served as a staffer on the United States House Committee on Foreign Affairs.
 Moore worked as a welder.

 From 2013 to 2017, Moore was a Vice President at the Podesta Group, a lobbying firm closely associated with the Democratic Party, where he was part of a client team working on the European Centre for a Modern Ukraine (ECFMU), which had been formed to represent former Ukrainian President, Viktor Yanukovych.
 During the subsequent investigation, Moore was never identified as a person associated with the case.
 Starting in 2017, Moore became a director at Textron.